pheonixfrmash/patientbookAPI/README.md

 You can optionally run cls to clear your screen to avoid clutter.

 # Contribute
 - Clone repository.
-Create branch form develop.
+Create branch form master.
 Start working on an issue from the backlog.